mehdaoui-fatima/darkly/image-input/Resources/description.md

 **Step 0:**

-write `1` in the input field; an SQL result will be thrown, which means that the `image input` field is vulnerable to SQL injectionß
+write `1` in the input field; an SQL result will be thrown, which means that the `image input` field is vulnerable to SQL injection

 ```sql
 ID: 1